Many people think of the Arizona landscape as nothing more than a barren desert, but not so fast, my friend!

 There’s something about the Grand Canyon that makes you feel small.
-Maybe it’s the scale of the canyon itself, or maybe it’s the way that the Colorado River has carved out such an impressive landscape over the years.
+Maybe it’s the scale of the canyon itself or how the Colorado River has carved out such an impressive landscape over the years.

 Whatever the reason, there’s no denying that the Grand Canyon is an exceptional place.